-The emerald tree monitor is another reptile named for its color.
+The emerald tree monitor is another reptile with a name that is reflected in its color.
 Known for its varied shades of green and turquoise, the emerald tree monitor can camouflage itself well in the leaves of a rainforest tree.
-Considered arboreal, which means that this lizard lives mainly in trees, it uses its tail to assist in holding on and its scaly feet to help himself move around.
-The monitor eats beetles, stick bugs, katydids, spiders, and other similar insects, often tearing off the heads of its prey in order to kill it.
+Considered arboreal, or tree dwelling, this monitor lizard lives in narrow branches using its tail to assist in holding on and its scaly feet to move around.
+The monitor eats beetles, stick bugs, katydids, spiders and other similar insects, often tearing off the heads of its prey in order to kill it.